royroyzhong/Resume_Generator_Backend/README.md

-# Project:
+# Part of Project
-- Develop a resume generator web application with C# and .Net Core, which aims to accelerate the resume generation
+- Resume generator web application with C# and .Net Core, which aims to accelerate the resume generation
 - This project provides a centralized management system for proposals and employee info, provides solution to various issues.